Doctoral Degree Graduation Requirements

 - Students must notify the degree program of intent to graduate the term prior to the term of graduation.
 Students should confirm additional deadlines with their program.

 - Students must defend their dissertation.
 An Announcement of Examination form must be submitted two weeks prior to the dissertation defense date.
-The dissertation must be submitted no later than 90 days after passing the dissertation defense, doctoral students must electronically submit their dissertations within ninety (90) days or by the term graduation deadline, whichever comes first.
+After passing the dissertation defense, doctoral students must electronically submit their dissertations within ninety (90) days or by the term graduation deadline, whichever comes first.

 - Students must satisfy degree requirements (defended and submitted dissertation) by the deadlines* of July 15 for summer graduation, November 15 for Fall graduation, or April 15 for Spring graduation.

 - Students must complete a minimum of 18 hours of dissertation/699.
 Once students begin enrollment in 699 they must enroll in 699 every term (summer term is excluded, except if the student is graduating in the summer) until the manuscript is accepted by Graduate Studies.

 - Students must meet all dissertation requirements.
 Please refer to the Graduation Checklist for PhD students or the Graduation Checklist for EDD students.
 The dissertation must be submitted no later than 90 days after passing the dissertation defense, or the term graduation deadline, whichever comes first.
 Manuscript formatting guidelines are available through the Preparing Your Manuscript Tutorial and the Formatting Guidelines page.

 - Students who miss the term graduation deadline, but complete degree requirements by the last day of that term may choose to follow the Courtesy Policy.